Aids and Adaptations Policy

 • Support effective communication by providing a range of contact methods, shaped to customers’ requirements, including effective use of digital services.

-• Ensure that no current or potential customer is discriminated against by managing a request for aids and adaptations on less favourable terms due to a protected characteristic.
+• Ensure that no current or potential customer is discriminated against by managing a request for Aids and Adaptations on less favourable terms due to a protected characteristic.

 • Involve customers in shaping and scrutinising services.